ADHD Assessment and Testing in Halifax

 The terms Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) are sometimes used interchangeably.
 It will come as no surprise that the primary presenting problem in ADD is inattention, while ADHD is generally a more serious problem which also involves hyperactivity.

 A lack of focused attention is the most basic characteristic of ADHD.
 A common misconception about kids with ADHD is that they don’t pay attention to anything, when in fact, the opposite is true – they pay to everything!
-Regardless of importance, all stimuli seem to easily capture the attention of children with ADHD (e.g., the bird outside the window or the noise coming from the ceiling fan is just as attention-grabbing as the book the child is attempting to read as homework).
+Regardless of importance, all stimuli seem to easily capture the attention of children with ADHD (e.g., the bird outside the window or the noise coming from the ceiling fan is just as attention-grabbing as the book the child is attempting to read for homework).

 Hyperactivity is often the most obvious characteristic of ADHD, and certainly the one that receives the most attention and criticism from teachers at school.
-Hyperactivity is usually not identified as a “problem” until the child begins school and must demonstrate prolonged self-control of movement.
+Hyperactivity is usually not identified as a “problem” until the child begins school and must demonstrate prolonged self-control and movement.
 Excessively hyperactive children appear to be running on pure energy – quickly becoming bored and moving from one activity to the next.

 Other Common Symptoms of ADHD Include: